-Angora goats have attractive ringlets of soft, fine hair.
+Appearance: Angora goats have attractive ringlets of soft, fine hair.
 They have been bred primarily for their fleece, called mohair, which is in high demand for the textile field.
 Goats’ feet are adapted to heights and rough terrain.
-Their hooves are small, able to draw close together and balance on small surfaces.
+Their hooves are able to pull close together and help them balance on small surfaces.

-Date of Birth: April 09, 2010
+Date of Birth: April 2010

-Date of Birth: March 27, 2010
+Date of Birth: March 2010

-Ted was born on the same farm as Bill.
-He was donated to the WNC Nature Center at the same time as Bill.
+Ted was born on the same farm and came to the WNC Nature Center at the same time as Bill.
 Ted has a black coat.